wrcarpenter/Equity-Derivative-Models/README.md

 American options (calls/puts).

+Spread options. (two different trees with comparison of prices.).

 Barrier options.

 Asian options with monte carlo simulation of CRR (add some graphs as well).
+Lookback options with Monte Carlo.